memorius/policy-auction/README-datastructures.txt

   Policy current config and calculated totals.
   - total_votes: cached count that resulted from the last policy_new_votes change.
 Any operation that changes policy_new_votes will then read back, calculate and write this column, with the write timestamp set to the time we started the read back.
 Also, we'll have a periodic background process (say, every few minutes) that recalculates it - last resort protection against failures in the recalc following any given update.
   - finalized_votes: This is the count of all the votes that have been "finalized" and copied to "policy_vote_history", i.e. they are old enough that we can be sure that all writes have arrived and conflicts are resolved.
 This provides the base value to which increments in policy_new_votes are added when recalculating policies.total_votes.
 The timeUUID is the "version" from the latest vote included in the count - in a single column because it's critical they're always updated atomically together.
+  - state: normally "active" which means it's available for user votes.
+Other states: "deletion-pending", "deleted".
+  - Deleting a policy (e.g. due co conflict at creation - see user_policy_votes; or for abusive stuff): just set the state to "pending-deletion".
+The background processes take care of the rest.
+Also try to delete from misc["active-policies"] (makes immediately invisible) but ignore failure, but background process will tidy up if this write fails.

 user_policy_votes:
   Each row is the user vote history for a single user across all policies.
 Change in votes and new total votes per policy for this user is in policyid-named columns in each record.
 The structure is designed to cope - in the absence of a locking mechanism - with multiple vote submits by the same user, by detecting conflicting writes and garbage-collecting any child updates whose parent writes lost the conflict resolution.